ArijitKHaldar/ArchLinuxInstall/README.md

 - Type `n` to make new partition.
+- Press ENTER to accept partition number as `1`, that is default.
 - Press ENTER to accept the first sector as default value.
 - Type `+250M` to make the last sector of size 250MB from the first sector for the first partition (This is our EFI Partition).
 - Type `t` and press ENTER to change the partition type.
 (Accept partition number as Partition 1 if prompted)